- Discover CSUB

 - Vice President for Student Affairs

 A Note from the Chair about ABET Accreditation of the Engineering Sciences Program

 CSUB is accredited by the Western Association of Schools and Colleges (WASC).
 Beyond that, we are actively working towards accreditation by ABET, the accrediting organization for engineering programs.
-The Departments of Physics and Engineering, as well as the Department of Computer and Electrical Engineering and Computer Science, and the CSUB Administration are fully committed to seeking accreditation at the earliest date possible for all our engineering programs as well as Computer Science.
+The Department of Physics and Engineering, as well as the Department of Computer and Electrical Engineering and Computer Science, and the CSUB Administration are fully committed to seeking accreditation at the earliest date possible for all our engineering programs.

 I want to assure you that we are doing everything we need to do to be ready to seek ABET accreditation at the earliest date possible – from building new laboratories, and buying state-of-the-art equipment, to hiring world-class new faculty, to developing curricula that address the challenges of the twenty-first century.
 We want our graduates to have BS degrees in Engineering Sciences that we are all proud of, and are fully useful to pursue employment or further education.